mrtysn/cv/README.md

 You can

 - ↩️ Raise issues and send pull requests via GitHub
-- ⭐ Star this project on Github
+- ⭐ Star this project on GitHub

 You might

 - 🗣️ Tell your friends and co-workers about your new CV
-- 💭 Talk about this _CV with code_ on social media
+- 💭 Talk about this CV/resume template on social media

 You are welcome to